-From water sanitation in Laos to raising awareness of deaf communities in Italy—the October 2015 Christianson Grant recipients are a diverse bunch.
+From water sanitation in Laos to raising awareness of deaf communities in Italy—the October 2015 Christianson Fellowship recipients are a diverse bunch.
 Read on to learn about the service projects of these curious and compassionate young Americans.

 Image courtesy of Alysha.

 Earning a degree in Community Health and conducting healthcare research as a Fulbright Scholar in South Africa cemented Alysha Aziz’s desire to pursue a career in global health.
 She recently completed a nursing program at Yale University and will be traveling to Cape Town in February 2016 to assist Doctors Without Borders (MSF) with an HIV-prevention project.
 The pilot program entails providing HIV negative adolescents and women at high risk of HIV infection with pre-exposure prophylaxis (medicine that can help prevent HIV infection).

 "By being actively involved in this project, I hope to spread the message to South Africans that the HIV pandemic is a global problem—one that requires united and passionate collaboration from the entire global community."- Alysha Aziz

 "The mission of my project is to build the capacity of community members in Guatemala City Metropolitan Area and to reduce loss-of-life from small landslides through the use of a landslide risk evaluation form and low-cost and easily implementable mitigation techniques."- Ethan Faber

 Ethan Faber didn’t want to take the traditional route after studying engineering.
 Volunteering with Engineers Without Borders in Central America helped shape his desire to work directly in communities as opposed to securing an office job.